QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

         - normale heat pump
         - high-temperature heat pump
     - polynomial fits have to be normalized to rated power at specified temperatures!
 Rated power has to be related always to the same temperature lift according to DIN EN 14511 --> different fits for normal (B10/W35, W10/W35, A10/W35) and high temperture (B35/W85, W35/W85) heat pumps
-- reduce thermal power output due to transient capacity effects during start-up as average over current time step
-- calculate COP at full load with calculated thermal and electrical power
+- reduce thermal power output due to transient capacity effects during start-up as average over current time step and calculate COP\(_{transient}\) at full load with calculated thermal and electrical power
+- may adjust COP\(_{transient}\) by icing losses for air-water and air-air heat pumps; calculate COP\(_{transient,ice}\), recalculate electrical input power
-- get demand of thermal or electrical energy
-    - differing if thermal or electric energy related operation strategy is chosen
+- get demand/availability of thermal or electrical energy (mind \(\eta_{HP,PE}\)!), differing if thermal and/or electric energy related operation strategy is chosen
-- calculate part load ratio (PLR) with current demand and temperature-dependend full-load power
+- calculate smallest non-linear part-load ratio (PLR) with current demand and temperature-dependend, transient full-load power and precalculated value tables from PLF-curve, in dependency of heat pump type (inverter, on-off)
-- get part load factor (PLF) from coeffcicient curve using the PLR to adjust full-load COP
-    - differing: modulating (intverter) or on-off heat pump
-- calculate part-load COP using full-load COP and PLF
-- may adjust part-load COP by icing losses (air-water, air-air)
-- calculate the unknown power (either electrical or thermal) with adjusted part-load COP and known power

-Contraty to the TRNSYS Type 401, the mass flow here is variable and not constant within two timesteps, therefore the \(T_{HP,sink,out}\) and \(\dot{Q}_{HP,sink,out}\) can be calculated directly without the need of iteration as implemented in Type 401.
-Here, the \(T_{HP,sink,out}\) is a fixed, user-specified value in the presented simplified model.

-The polynomes describing the temperature-depended thermal and electrical power of the heat pump need to be normalized to the power consumption at the rated operation point.
-Therefore, the following steps are necessary:

-- fit data to polynome for thermal and electrical energy
+- calculate part-load thermal and electrical energy, recalculate COP\(_{transient,ice,partload}\)
-- calculate power at specified nominal temperatures with generated fitted polynome
-- normalize polynome to calculated rated power at specific temperature using a fraction_factor

-[^Wetter1996]: Wetter M., Afjei T.: TRNSYS Type 401 - Kompressionswärmepumpe inklusive Frost- und Taktverluste.
-Modellbeschreibung und Implementation in TRNSYS (1996).
-Zentralschweizerisches Technikum Luzern, Ingenieurschule HTL.
-URL: [https://trnsys.de/static/05dea6f31c3fc32b8db8db01927509ce/ts_type_401_de.pdf](https://trnsys.de/static/05dea6f31c3fc32b8db8db01927509ce/ts_type_401_de.pdf)

-[^Alfjei1996]: Afjei T., Wetter M., Glass A. (1997): TRNSYS Type 204 - Dual-stage compressor heat pump including frost and cycl losses.
-Model description and implementation in TRNSYS, Versin 2.
-Zentralschweizerisches Technikum Luzern, Ingenieurschule HTL.
-URL: [https://simulationresearch.lbl.gov/wetter/download/type204_hp.pdf](https://simulationresearch.lbl.gov/wetter/download/type204_hp.pdf)

 If universal data table or the Carnot-COP reduced by an efficiency factor should be used instead of the more accurate model described above, a different calculation approach is needed (compare right side in the figure above):